mschmittfull/perr/README.rst

     $ source activate nbodykit-0.3.4-env

-  To automatically activate and deactivate the environment when running the code, use the bash script in run.sh, for example
+  To automatically activate and deactivate the environment when running the code, modify and use run.sh, for example

   .. code-block:: bash